 This is one for those who are mainly looking to increase their strength and/or muscle size.
 Quite often in the gym, there’s a tendency for men to try and lift as much weight as possible, probably to be seen as the ‘alpha-male’ or at least ‘worthy’ of being there.
 However, there’s a big difference between building strength and testing strength.
 By constantly seeing how much you can do for one repetition you’re not actually setting yourself up to increase strength.

 There are three key issues with doing this.
 Firstly, by always seeing just how much you can lift, particularly for one repetition, a huge amount of fatigue is generated which can negatively impact your recovery capabilities.
 Second, this is only really testing your strength, not building it.
-This is because not enough quality repetitions are done from session to session if you are constantly just seeing what you can do for one repetition .
+This is because not enough quality repetitions are done from session to session if you are constantly just seeing what you can do for one repetition.
+Resistance training works by causing microscopic damage or tears to the muscle cells, which in turn are quickly repaired by the body to help the muscles regenerate and grow stronger.
+Performing 3-8 reps has been proven to be the most effective range for muscle stimulation and growth.
 And finally, quite often lifting as much as possible comes at the expense of good technique.
 The combination of all three greatly increases the risk of injury and will lead to poor results.
 If building strength and/or muscle is your goal, a different approach is needed.

 Try these tips and watch your progress improve:

-Particularly among men there is this feeling that we should naturally know what to do in the gym, whether this be knowing what an exercise is, how to do it perfectly or generally being competent in the gym environment.
-You may feel that anything less than this would not be considered masculine enough.
-Combine this with a general assumption of asking for help being a sign of weakness and it could lead to some men doing exercises incorrectly and choosing poor exercises for their body and their goals.
+There can be a feeling that we should naturally know what to do in the gym, whether this be knowing what an exercise is, how to do it perfectly or generally being competent in the gym environment.
+You may feel that anything less than this would not be considered enough.
+Combine this with a general assumption of asking for help being a sign of weakness and it could lead to some doing exercises incorrectly and choosing poor exercises for their body and their goals.
 The end result of incorrect technique and not asking for help when you need it is inevitable injury.

 So, what to do instead?
 Change the narrative.
 View asking for help as a way to grow, enhance your knowledge and increase your results, as opposed to a weakness.
 Accepting that you don’t know everything as an opportunity for growth is one of the biggest changes you can make to your mindset and goes beyond the gym to everyday life as well - embrace it.
 After all, you can’t know how to do something if you’ve never been shown!